hansonw/LoLGears/README.txt

 - Server regions aren't logged before 1.0.0.150 (2012-10-25).
   This shouldn't affect you unless you've used the same summoner name across two servers before that date.
-- It's hard to detect bots with 100% certainty; it's possible for bots to show up in the statistics.
+- It's hard to detect bots with 100% certainty; it's possible that some custom bot games are undetected.
+  (Summoner names like "Annie Bot" should work fine though!)